 In addition to regular, thorough cleanings, the Cathedral is frequently wiping down furniture and other commonly touched surfaces (such as door handles) using CDC-approved disinfectants.
 Our HVAC system has upgraded air filters.

-Properly worn face masks are always required of our staff and visitors.
-All events and activities are being designed to ensure adequate social distancing.
 Automatic hand sanitizer dispensers will be available to guests throughout the Cathedral.
 Brochures and service bulletins will be made available on mobile devices whenever possible.

 Is the Cathedral open or available for private events?

-The best way to learn more about hosting a small event at the Cathedral (either indoors or outdoors) is to email email@example.com
+Yes!
+The best way to learn more about hosting a small event at the Cathedral (either indoors or outdoors) is to email [email protected]

 If I can't come in person, are there ways to tour the Cathedral virtually?